Depression and Substance Abuse Comorbidity

-As mentioned above, there also is some evidence that shows that addictions and mental illnesses are caused by genetic influences, underlying brain deficits, and/or exposure to trauma early in life.
+As mentioned above, some evidence also shows that addictions and mental illnesses are caused by genetic influences, underlying brain deficits, and/or exposure to trauma early in life.
 For example, it is estimated that 40 to 60 percent of a person’s vulnerability to addiction can be attributed to genetics.
-There also are several regions of the human genome that have been linked to an increased risk both for substance abuse and mental illness.
+Several regions of the human genome have been linked to an increased risk for substance abuse and mental illness.

 Get Help.
 Get Better.
 Get Your Life Back.